 Nine days later, billionaire Jeff Bezos rocketed even farther into space.
 His company’s spacecraft, Blue Origin, soared about 66 miles above Earth.

 In the past, most space missions have been organized by government agencies, such as NASA.
 Only specially trained astronauts visited space.
-But the success of Branson’s and Bezos’s trips opened the door to
+But the success of Branson’s and Bezos’s trips opened the door to commercial spaceflights.
+Now paying customers can visit space as tourists.
+And these flights will bring in big money.

 Another billionaire, Elon Musk, plans to take this “space race” into new territory this fall.
 His company SpaceX plans to send a crew on a three-day mission that will orbit Earth.